 Online privacy protection

 The utilization of an IP masking software is a perennially debatable question.
-Folks may think why would people want to hide their IP address?
-Yet in the same vein, web users need not have their each and every movement on the cyberspace tracked.
+Folks may think why people would want to hide their IP address?
+In the same vein, web users need not have their every movement on the cyberspace tracked.
 Reiterating what OnlineAnonymity.org adheres to, there ought to be an equilibrium in protecting the online security of people and safeguarding their privacy, as opposed to the unnecessary need for surveillance.